-The Hydrogen Safety Panel (HSP) (http://h2tools.org/hsp) represents a broad cross-section of hydrogen-related sectors and technical areas of expertise.
-The HSP includes committee members from NFPA 2 - Hydrogen Technologies Code, NFPA 55 - Compressed Gases and Cryogenic Fluids Code, and technical committees of ASME, SAE and ISO.
+The HSP (http://h2tools.org/hsp) was established by the U.S. Department of Energy in 2003 and represents a broad cross-section of hydrogen-related sectors and technical areas of expertise.
+The HSP includes committee members from NFPA 2 - Hydrogen Technologies Code, NFPA 55 - Compressed Gases and Cryogenic Fluids Code, and technical committees of ASME, CSA, ISO, SAE and UL.
+The Hydrogen Safety Panel was created to address concerns about hydrogen as a safe and sustainable energy carrier.
+The Panel's principal objective is to promote the safe operation, handling, and use of hydrogen and hydrogen systems across all installations and applications.
+The HSP contributes to this objective by: